thanhlecongg/NaturalCodeTransformer/README.md

 ### Python Enviroments

 ### Re-build Java Transformation
-If you want to rebuild `CodeTransform` module, please use the following command:
+If you want to rebuild `CodeTransform` module, please use the following command within `CodeTransform` folder:
 ```
 mvn clean package
 ```